-We invited school board candidates from each of our coverage areas to submit short biographies of themselves to inform voters ahead of the November 8 elections.
+We invited school board candidates from each of our coverage areas to submit short biographies to inform voters ahead of the November 7 elections.

-This Election Day (November 8) Merchantville, like many towns in the area, has a contested school board election, with five candidates running for three open positions.
-NJ Pen invited everyone on the ballot to share a little about themselves with voters.** Here’s how they responded.
+This Election Day (November 7) Merchantville has an uncontested school board election, with two candidates running for three open positions.
+NJ Pen invited everyone on the ballot to share a little about themselves with voters.
+Here’s how they responded.

 What is your philosophy of education?

-Why would you like to serve on the school board?
+Why would you like to serve on the Merchantville Board of Education?

-What are the biggest challenges for Merchantville schools?
+What are the biggest challenges for the Merchantville school district?

-What are the biggest strengths of Merchantville schools?
+What are the biggest strengths of the Merchantville School District?